-This Compensation Discussion and Analysis ("CD&A") describes SemGroup's executive compensation program for 2016.
+This Compensation Discussion and Analysis ("CD&A") describes SemGroup's executive compensation program for 2017.
 Our program is designed to protect our assets in the near-term and position the Company for future growth by attracting, motivating and retaining a senior management team capable of delivering stockholder value by ensuring each of our businesses meet or exceed financial and operational targets.
-In particular, this CD&A explains how the Compensation Committee of the Board (the "Committee") made 2016 compensation decisions for the following named executive officers ("NEOs"):
+In particular, this CD&A explains how the Compensation Committee of the Board (the "Committee") made 2017 compensation decisions for the following named executive officers ("NEOs"):

-NEO Title Carlin G. Conner President and Chief Executive Officer Robert N. Fitzgerald Senior Vice President and Chief Financial Officer Candice L. Cheeseman Vice President and General Counsel Timothy R. O'Sullivan Vice President, Corporate Planning and Strategic Initiatives Peter L. Schwiering Former Vice President of the Company and Chief Operating Officer of Crude Segment
+NEO Title Carlin G. Conner President and Chief Executive Officer Robert N. Fitzgerald Senior Vice President and Chief Financial Officer Susan S. Lindberg Vice President and General Counsel Timothy R. O'Sullivan Vice President, Corporate Planning and Strategic Initiatives Thomas F. DeLorbe Vice President, Corporate Services

 Our executive compensation program promotes good governance and operates in the best interests of our stockholders.
-A summary of our compensation governance practices are listed below.
+A summary of our compensation governance practices are listed below:

-We Do: We Do Not 1 Place heavy emphasis on variable compensation × Offer tax-related gross ups outside of relocation benefits 1 Use performance-based long-term compensation × Have any significant perquisites 1 Have stock ownership requirements × Allow pledging or hedging of SemGroup securities 1 Have an executive clawback policy × Have single trigger change-in-control severance agreements 1 Have an independent compensation consultant × Guarantee short-term incentive payouts
+We Do: We Do Not: 1 Place heavy emphasis on variable compensation × Offer tax-related gross ups outside of relocation benefits 1 Use performance-based long-term compensation × Have any significant perquisites / Have stock ownership requirements × Allow pledging or hedging of SemGroup securities / Have an executive clawback policy × Have single trigger change-in-control severance agreements 1 Have an independent compensation consultant × Guarantee short-term incentive payouts

-2016 Business Highlights.
-During 2016, we successfully implemented several initiatives supporting our strategic plan to grow our presence in the midstream energy sector.
+2017 Business Highlights.
+During 2017, we successfully implemented several initiatives supporting our strategic plan to grow our presence in the midstream energy sector.
 We focused on our business objectives, and achieved the following: